someobserver/recurgence/math/08-wisdom-function/index.md

 ### Overview

-This section introduces the **wisdom function** $W(p, t)$ and the **humility constraint** $\mathcal{H}[R]$ as emergent regulatory mechanisms within Recurgent Field Theory (RFT).
-These constructs address the intrinsic risks of recursive pathologies—such as runaway recursion, rigid attractors, and unbounded regress—by providing formal means to balance generative expansion with adaptive restraint.
+This section introduces the **wisdom function** $W(p, t)$ and the **humility constraint** $\mathcal{H}[R]$ as emergent regulatory mechanisms.
+These two constructs address the intrinsic risks of recursive pathologies—such as runaway recursion, rigid attractors, and unbounded regress—by providing formal means to balance generative expansion with adaptive restraint.

-Key mathematical structures:
+Mathematical structures:
 1. **Wisdom Field** $W(p, t)$ — a high-order emergent functional quantifying forecast-sensitive, depth-regulated recurgent expansion.
 2. **Humility Operator** $\mathcal{H}[R]$ — a damping term penalizing recursive elaboration that exceeds contextually optimal bounds.
 3. **Emergence Functional** — the integral operator defining $W(p, t)$ as a function of coherence, recursive coupling, and semantic mass.